Why AA matters more than stock selection for multi-generational wealth | Mint

 Depending only on a single-asset stock portfolio for multi-generational wealth is not advisable as it exposes the family wealth to extreme volatility, especially in times of prolonged economic downturns and geopolitical issues.
 For Indians, the problem compounds as there are capital account convertibility limits that restricts investment in other geographies and thus one cannot invest meaningfully in global non-Indian stocks and thus diversify.

-Nimish Shah is Managing Director, Family Office and Portfolio Analytics at LGT Wealth India
+Authored by: Nimish Shah, Managing Director, Family Office and Portfolio Analytics at LGT Wealth India

 Catch all the Instant Personal Loan, Business Loan, Business News, Money news, Breaking News Events and Latest News Updates on Live Mint.
 Download The Mint News App to get Daily Market Updates.